 It comes with the second-best carrying bracket in the biz (after Knog’s).
 You wrap a strap around the frame, hold the plastic bracket in place with one hand, fasten a hex screw with the other, and that’s it.
 Thus secured, a metal tab on the lock slides into the hard-plastic bracket.
 Pressing a lever releases the lock.
 The bracket fit securely on both bikes and didn’t shift when riding around.
 The lock was quiet, too.

 The $1,500 insurance comes with typical restrictions and costs $20 for three years, but being able to register online, unlike others that force you to mail receipts, means you might actually try to take advantage of it.
 And while it doesn’t cover New York City, it does cover the rest of the U.S., which some don’t.

 Friends or shop owners might say that you should spend more, say for the step-up Evolution, which costs $50 with a cable.
-The u-lock has a thicker shackle and supposedly slightly tougher metal and $15 insurance for three years, but ranks no better in Sold Secure ratings (Silver).
+The U-lock has a thicker shackle and supposedly slightly tougher metal and $15 insurance for three years, but ranks no better in Sold Secure ratings (Silver).
 Resist the temptation.
 Just buy the Series 2 in a small size.
-Or hand over a couple bucks for a second lock that’s better than a cable—a cable with its own lock mechanism like the Knog Kabana, another u-lock like our Step Down pick, a chain that you leave at home or work, skewer locks for your wheels.
+Or hand over a couple bucks for a second lock that’s better than a cable—a cable with its own lock mechanism like the Knog Kabana, another U-lock like our Step Down pick, a chain that you leave at home or work, or skewer locks for your wheels.
 Just don’t be seduced by a burly looking potato lock.
-Whatever you do, just make sure you have at least a u-lock.
+Whatever you do, just make sure you have at least a U-lock.
 While the Kabana cable survived Bug Out’s dull wirecutters, Amazon reviewers report that bolt cutters can dispatch them in one snip.

 Our pick for a bike worth more than about $1,000